petrpravda/zerofish/README.md

 # 0fish

-0fish is a free, open-source, minimalistic engine written in Rust implementing UCI.
+0fish is a free, open-source, minimalistic chess engine written in Rust implementing UCI.

 ## Description